 It’s great that you make the highest quality product or have the best service, but what if no one out there believes you?
 A marketing or business advisor knows how to make your perception reflect your truth.

 Devin often says, “Truth is the responsibility of the business owner.
 A marketing agency doesn’t deal in truth.
-We deal in perception of truth.”
+We deal in the perception of truth.”

 An amazing time was had by all.
-Devin is looking forward to the next invitation to show off for Syracuse University, and always welcomes any chance to share his experiences in the marketing industry.
+Devin is looking forward to the next invitation to show off for Syracuse University and always welcomes any chance to share his experiences in the marketing industry.
 Devin is the founder and CEO of Gaber Marketing Studios.
 He’s worked in the advertising world for over 13 years.
-He currently specializes in Brand development and consumer psychology.
+He currently specializes in Brand Development and consumer psychology.